pypiserver/pypiserver/README.rst

         gunicorn_paster paste.ini

-Behind a reverse proxy
+Behind a Reverse Proxy
 ----------------------

-You can run *pypiserver* behind a reverse proxy as well.
+You can run ``pypiserver`` behind a reverse proxy as well.

 Nginx
 ~~~~~

 Extend your nginx configuration::

     upstream pypi {